Learning to Localize Leakage of Cryptographic Sensitive Variables: Background and Setting

-Given $\vecfnt{X}, Y$ where $\vecfnt{X} = (X_1, \dots, X_T),$ we seek to assign to each $X_t$ a scalar `leakiness' quantity.
-Since leakage stems from the statistical association between $\vecfnt{X}$ and $Y$, it is natural to quantify the `leakiness' of $X_t$ as a function of the conditional mutual information \cite{shannon1948}
+Given these jointly-distributed $\vecfnt{X},\,Y,$ we seek to define for each $X_t$ a scalar quantifying its `leakiness,' i.e. the extent to which it can be exploited by attackers to learn $Y$ from $\vecfnt{X}.$ Towards this end it is useful to consider the Shannon conditional mutual information \citep{shannon1948}